hamzayawa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [101-gifs](https://github.com/hamzayawa/alx-system_engineering-devops/blob/master/0x02-shell_redirections/101-gifs) - Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.

+[102-acrostic](https://github.com/hamzayawa/alx-system_engineering-devops/blob/master/0x02-shell_redirections/102-acrostic) - Create a script that decodes acrostics that use the first letter of each line.